wmarshall484/DSI_LECTURES_2/random-forest/jack_bennetto/jb-lecture.md

 Cons

-* Can be expensive to train
+* Can be expensive to train (though can be done in parallel)
 * Not interpretable